intel/pti-gpu/chapters/metrics_collection/LevelZero.md

 status = zeEventCreate(event_pool, &event_desc, &event);
 assert(status == ZE_RESULT_SUCCESS);
 ```
-Metric tracer object performs the management of metrics collection process.
+The metric tracer object performs the management of metrics collection process.
 Before its creation one should set target sampling interval (time on GPU in nanoseconds between two reports) and number of reports to collect in one chunk:
 ```cpp
 zet_metric_streamer_desc_t metric_streamer_desc = {
     ZET_STRUCTURE_TYPE_METRIC_STREAMER_DESC,